-Mr Muratov was unable to travel to collect his award in person due to his on-going recovery from a recent illness.
-Accepting the Golden Pen of Freedom on his behalf, Sergei Sokolov, Deputy Editor of Novaya Gazeta, said “In the last 16 years, Russia has been sliding, corrupted and oligarchic but still a democratic society, into a darkness of rigid autocracy, which has surely affected the freedom of speech and media,” he said.
-“Journalists are constantly attacked and the reason is the system of impunity that has developed: businessmen, corrupt law enforcement officers and officials know that if they order the death of a journalist, they will get away with it.
-Independent journalists are living this way in Russia now, but I can only be proud of the fact that I am working with them and am honored to be a friend to them.”
+Muratov was unable to travel to collect his award in person because of his ongoing recovery from a recent illness.
+Accepting the Golden Pen of Freedom on his behalf, Sergei Sokolov, Deputy Editor of Novaya Gazeta, said, “In the last 16 years, Russia has been sliding, corrupted and oligarchic but still a democratic society, into a darkness of rigid autocracy, which has surely affected the freedom of speech and media.

 WAN-IFRA has presented the Golden Pen of Freedom since 1961 to recognise the outstanding action, in writing or deed, of an individual, group or institution in the cause of press freedom.

-Founded in 1993, Dmitry Muratov and some 50 colleagues embarked upon Novaya Gazeta with the goal of creating "an honest, independent, and rich" publication that would influence national policy.
+Muratov and some 50 colleagues founded Novaya Gazeta in 1993 with the goal of creating “an honest, independent, and rich” publication that would influence national policy.
 Former Soviet President Mikhail Gorbachev donated part of his 1990 Nobel Peace Prize award to pay for the early expenses.
-While Mr Gorbachev remains a shareholder today, the majority stake in the company now belongs to the editorial board of the paper.
+While Gorbachev remains a shareholder today, the majority stake in the company now belongs to the editorial board of the paper.

 Tragically, Novaya Gazeta has paid the heaviest price for its investigative and pioneering work worldwide; six of its journalists have been killed in retaliation for their work or have died under suspicious circumstances, and many of its staff receive regular threats.